-- 7. To enable the driver to return SQL_WVARCHAR instead of SQL_VARCHAR for STRING and VARCHAR columns, and SQL WCHAR instead of SQL CHAR for CHAR columns, select the Unicode SQL Character Types check box. - 8.
+- 7. To enable the driver to return SQL WVARCHAR instead of SQL VARCHAR for STRING and VARCHAR columns, and SQL WCHAR instead of SQL CHAR for CHAR columns, select the Unicode SQL Character Types check box. - 8.
 To enable the driver to return the hive system table for catalog function calls such as SQLTables and SQLColumns, select the Show System Table check box. - 9.
 To have the driver automatically attempt to reconnect to the server if communications are lost, select Enable Auto Reconnect. - 10.
-To handle Kerberos authentication using the SSPI plugin instead of MIT Kerberos by default, select the Use Only SSPI check box. - 11.
+To specify which mechanism the driver uses by default to handle Kerberos authentication, do one of the following: - To use the SSPI plugin by default, select the Use Only SSPI check box. - To use MIT Kerberos by default and only use the SSPI plugin if the GSSAPI library is not available, clear the Use Only SSPI check box. - 11.
 To enable the driver to automatically open a new session when the existing session is no longer valid, select the Invalid Session Auto Recover check box.